mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 ## Spinward Salvage Home Base - Efate

 Spinward Salvage has maintained a base on Efate for over a century, just outside the city of 30 South.
-The 40 hectare site contains numerous facilities, including an administration office, fuel depot, engineering shops, hang- ers, landing pads, a small drydock and storage space for wrecks and ship hulks.
+The 40 hectare site contains numerous facilities, including an administration office, fuel depot, engineering shops, hang-ers, landing pads, a small drydock and storage space for wrecks and ship hulks.
 A portion of the site is still vacant, but it is filling up year by year.
 The site is virtually a mini starport, and has five landing pads that can support up to 1000 ton ships.
 Overhauls of the company's 1000 ton Tenders are undertaken at the base, but it is a slow process to bring the ungainly Tenders down through the atmosphere for landing.

 The dry dock can also accommodate ships of up to 1000 tons, and is used to modify existing ships or construct new ships - mainly with salvaged internal parts.
-These low-cost ships have new-build hulls, so their structural in- tegrity is good, but there may be quirks in some internal systems.
+These low-cost ships have new-build hulls, so their structural in-tegrity is good, but there may be quirks in some internal systems.
 Spinward Salvage has been in the business of constructing such ships to order for over 50 years.

 The powerplant is a fusion plant which powers all systems in the complex, making the operation independent of Efate's power grid.
 Communications systems housed in the same building provide Advanced level sensors throughout most of the Efate system, providing the company with a secure means of communicating with their ships in-system.

-Because of the non-existent law level on Efate, there are extensive security measures in place to prevent unwel- come visitors to the site.
+Because of the non-existent law level on Efate, there are extensive security measures in place to prevent unwel-come visitors to the site.
 The entire compound is fenced with barbed wire, security cameras and security drones who will use stunners to incapacitate intruders.
 In addition, armed guards conduct regular patrols in two air/rafts and two ATV's.
 The guards are armed with assault rifles and stunners, and have flak jackets.
 The ATVs and air/rafts are also armed, with light machine guns.
 At any time there are two patrols each of four guards operating, 24 hours